cipherstudio/tat-api-services/README.oracle.md

 # Oracle Database Configuration

-This project has been configured to use Oracle Database instead of MySQL.
+This project has been configured to use Oracle Database with Knex.js ORM.

 ## Prerequisites